Z-Puyu/hive-mind/README.md

 In searching for an alternative, an inspiration struck: instead of using an **inline display + hovering input box**, can we switch them and use an **inline input + hovering preview box** instead?
 Following this idea, we rebuilt the input mechanics for $\LaTeX$ such that the user can insert a $\LaTeX$ block by either clicking the math-mode tooltip button or pressing "\$", after which the user can directly type in $\LaTeX$ code.
 Since $\LaTeX$ code consists of just regular characters, it can be typed just like any other normal text.
 This $\LaTeX$ code then gets automatically wrapped inside an inline element, from which a hovering box will pop up to display the rendering result of the code.

 When the user completed, he or she can return to normal text mode by simply moving the caret away from the inline element containing the $\LaTeX$ code, which will then be replaced by the rendered mathematics.
 Note that in this implementation, the $\LaTeX$ component is no longer read-only but an **editable inline element**.
 This means that it can be selected and focused in the regular way.
 Therefore, when the user moves the caret into the inline mathematics, the $\LaTeX$ code will become visible and the preview box will appear again automatically, and mouse clicking is no longer necessary.

+In the newest version, we have also added support for more environments for displayed mathematics, so that the user can input things like systems of equations, matrices and multi-line expressions with ease.

 ##### Hotkeys and Toolbar